Blog

 Proofread your resume

-It might sound obvious, but have a friend or family member proofread your resume for grammar and spelling errors.
+It might sound obvious but have a friend or family member proofread your resume for mistakes.
 Typos and poor/inconsistent grammar can look unprofessional and scattered.
 Before sending it out to hiring managers and recruiters, triple-check the document for errors and fix them.